Types of Investor Loans

 Commercial Hard Money Loans

-These are asset-backed loans secured by real estate, which means the lender is looking mostly at the asset rather than you, the borrower.
+These are asset-backed real estate investor loans, which means the lender is looking mostly at the asset rather than at you, the borrower.
 The borrower is an individual or a company looking to purchase a commercial property quickly or pull money out of a commercial property.
-These loans can be made on any variety of commercial properties: multi family, office, self storage, retail, mobile home parks, warehouses and mixed use.
+These investment property loans can be made on any variety of commercial properties: multi family, office, self-storage, retail, mobile home parks, warehouses and mixed use.
 Rates are higher and terms are shorter than traditional banks but very useful for borrowers that need capital quickly or would have trouble qualifying under normal underwriting.

 New Construction Loans

 New construction hard money loans are asset-backed loans secured by real estate.
 The borrower taking out this type of loan is doing so because they are unable to get a conventional loan from a bank or they can’t wait for a bank (banks take a loooong time to underwrite, approve and fund).
 For this reason, these types of loans have a higher interest rate.
 Funding can be for land and building costs but lender will require borrower to put some cash into the deal due to the higher risk associated with this type of loan.
 Lender will require project plans, budget and timeline.
 Lender will work out a draw schedule and require inspections along the way to determine when certain milestones are hit.

 Refi or Cash-Out Refi Loans